Noise at Work - Sound Level Meters & Noise Dosimeters to meet the Noise at Work Regulations 5 Biggest Noise at Work Mistakes

 Getting Started: Choose Our Recommended Instruments for Noise At Work

-CR:162B Optimus® Red Sound Level Meter
+CR:162B Optimus® Industrial Sound Level Meter

 The perfect sound level meter for measuring noise at work.
 It's easy to use and measures everything you need simultaneously (LAeq, LCPeak, C-A and LEP,d)